Yandex Cloud

 git clone https://github.com/yandex-cloud-examples/yc-baas-backup-policy-auto-binding

-2. Go to the directory with the repository.
+2. Navigate to the repository directory.
 Make sure it contains the following files:

 • backup-policy-auto-binding-config.tf: New infrastructure configuration.